Where to Stay in Orlando in 2023: Luxury, Moderate, + More

 There are also great hotels that are accessible from transportation like Disney's Skyliner, including Disney's Pop Century (value resort), and Disney's Yacht and Beach Club resorts.

 We want to share, however, our favorite resort at Walt Disney World: The Swan Reserve.
-You cannot beat the location and you get all the perks of a Disney property hotel, but get the perks of Marriott Bonvoy membership (our favorite).
+You cannot beat the location and you get all the perks of a Disney property hotel, but get the perks of a Marriott Bonvoy membership (our favorite).

 If you want to stay at Walt Disney World but want some more hotel chain options, then Hotel Plaza Boulevard (and the streets nearby) is where you want to stay.
 It's right next to Disney Springs, on WDW property.